SuperNOVAS v1.5

 Parameters

-latitude[deg] Geodetic (ITRS) latitude in degrees; north positive.
+latitude[deg] Geodetic (ITRF / GRS80) latitude; north positive.

-longitude[deg] Geodetic (ITRS) longitude in degrees; east positive.
+longitude[deg] Geodetic (ITRF / GRS80) longitude; east positive.

 [out]locPointer to Earth location data structure to populate.